insected/bobbae_gcp-wiki/Kubeflow.md

 ## MLOps

 [MLOps](MLOps) is the process of taking an experimental [Machine Learning](Machine-Learning) model into a production web system.
 The word is a compound of “Machine Learning” and the continuous development practice of DevOps in the software field.
 Machine Learning models are tested and developed in isolated experimental systems.

+## Pachyderm

+[Pachyderm](https://www.pachyderm.com/) is a data science platform that combines Data Lineage with End-to-End Pipelines on Kubernetes, engineered for the enterprise.
+[Other similar tools](https://neptune.ai/blog/the-best-pachyderm-alternatives) also exist to control an end-to-end machine learning life cycle.

+## DVC

+[DVC](https://dvc.org/) is built to make ML models shareable and reproducible.
+It is designed to handle large files, data sets, machine learning models, and metrics as well as code.